 As with all defensive situations, shot placement and penetration are key.
 The main issue with the 45 ACP is that, while it’s a nice, big projectile capable of making a big hole, it’s not moving fast enough to penetrate deep into a bear’s body to matter unless you’re using the right ammo.

-Black bear east of the Mississippi are easier to take down (for the most part), because they are smaller (again, for the most part but there are some big bear in certain areas).
+Black bears located east of the Mississippi are easier to take down (for the most part) because they are smaller (again, for the most part, but there are some big bears in certain areas).

-Because bear tend to be setup a lot differently than humans, it’s important to make correct ammunition decisions.
+Because bears tend to be set up a lot differently than humans, it’s important to make correct ammunition decisions.

 Therefore, while 45 ACP is not ideal for self-defense against a bear, a more important decision isn’t the caliber, but the type of ammunition itself.

-Because sometimes, like if you only have one gun, you have to make due with what you’ve got.
+Because sometimes, like if you only have one gun, you have to make what you’ve got work.

 A charging bear is different than a hunted bear: